 Minimum requirements for the School of Medical Laboratory Science include:

-- GPA 2.5 with two or more medical technology courses (listed below) or GPA 2.8 with zero to one medical technology course
+courses (listed below) or GPA 2.8 with zero to one medical laboratory science course

 - 16 semester hours of biology and 16 semester of chemistry

 - Microbiology (with lab) and immunology within the past five years with a grade of C or better